 And you will create different versions for both.

-I can’t give you all the necessary knowledge about copywriting in this short paragraph, but as you might guess, it’s a very important part.
+I can’t give you all the necessary knowledge about copywriting in this short paragraph, but as you might guess, it’s a vital part.

 Copywriting fills books and is an art in itself.

-If you want a short formula, you can get my copywriting checklist for real estate marketing below this article.
+You can get my copywriting checklist for real estate marketing below this article if you want a short formula.

 But to continue with this example, I’ll give you a short one.